Facility Use Guidelines

-Alcohol may only be served by an approved, registered caterer or registered bar service.
+Alcohol may only be served by Olive and Vine.
 The server must have liquor liability and general liability insurance, and accept full responsibility for adhering to the contents of the alcohol permit and ensuring that guests consuming alcohol are at least 21 years of age and do not become intoxicated.
-In some cases, security personnel, such as Aggie Hosts, may be required.
+Registered Student Organizations, with the exception of Graduate Student Organizations, are not allowed to have alcohol present at any event they host on campus.
+The University Credit Union Center, Event Venue Managers reserve the right to require security personnel, such as Aggie Hosts, whenever alcohol is being served.
 More information on Aggie Hosts can be found in the Security/Police section below.

 Please see below for more information on the University Credit Union Center guidelines on alcohol delivery, storage, and service areas.

 - Clients looking to have alcohol at the University Credit Union Center must follow the delivery and storage requirements listed below.

 - Alcohol may not be stored at the University Credit Union Center.

 - Delivery and pick up may only take place immediately before or after the event through the loading dock doors at the back of the facility.

 - Deliveries and pickups are not permitted through any public entrance or exit points.